thenexthub/Codira/stdlib/public/Jupyter/README.md

 jupyter notebook
 ```

-You should be able to create Swift notebooks.
+You should be able to create Codira notebooks.
 Installation is done!

 ## Option 3: Using Docker to run Jupyter Notebook in a container

-This repository also includes a dockerfile which can be used to run a Jupyter Notebook instance which includes this Swift kernel.
+This repository also includes a dockerfile which can be used to run a Jupyter Notebook instance which includes this Codira kernel.
 To build the container, the following command may be used:

 ```bash
 # from inside the directory of this repository
 docker build -f docker/Dockerfile -t swift-jupyter .
 ```

-The resulting container comes with the latest Swift for TensorFlow toolchain installed, along with Jupyter and the Swift kernel contained in this repository.
+The resulting container comes with the latest Codira for TensorFlow toolchain installed, along with Jupyter and the Codira kernel contained in this repository.

 This container can now be run with the following command: